The industrial revolution began in Britain and then slowly spread across the world over the span of a few centuries.

 The industrial revolution in Europe and imperialist countries during the 19th century led to what is known as the “scramble for Africa” which was widespread occupation and colonization of the continent.

-Colonization was important during the industrial revolution because industrialization created a huge need for raw materials, such as rubber, metals, timber and etc, which a colony could produce, and at the same time, a colony often served as a captive market to import goods to.
+Colonization was important during the industrial revolution because industrialization created a huge need for raw materials, such as rubber, metals and timber, which a colony could produce, and at the same time, a colony often served as a captive market to import goods to.

 European manufacturers feared that a lack of new markets would result in overproduction, which in turn would lead to economic depression.
 This concern therefore spurred the urgency for colonization.